 CEQA may apply to certain fuels projects.
-Consult with your CAL FIRE Unit Forester, or local county Forester, for more information.
+Consult with your CAL FIRE Unit Forester, or other Registered Professional Forester for more information.

 Failure to comply with any of the necessary or appropriate federal, state and local laws may result in termination of the grant and legal actions.